CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

    .. mchoice:: e25_4_5
       :answer_a: Abstraction reduces or removes details to help understand something new.
-      :answer_b: A lower-level abstraction is less specific.
+      :answer_b: A lower-level abstraction is less specific than a higher-level abstraction.
       :answer_c: Abstraction helps you manage the details and code of a program.
       :answer_d: Lower-level abstractions can be combined to make higher-level abstractions.
       :correct: b
       :feedback_a: Incorrect.
 Abstraction removes unnecessary information that is not needed to understand something.
       :feedback_b: Correct.
-The lower the level, the more detail.
+The opposite is true.
+A lower the level of abstraction means there is more detail.
       :feedback_c: Incorrect.
 Abstraction is a way of managing details because it emphasizes the details that are relevant.
       :feedback_d: Incorrect.
 Since lower-level abstractions are more detailed, they cannot be combined to make higher-level abstractions.